 If you are an addict that can’t stay sober, you are not alone.
 Here are 7 reasons you may not be able to stay sober:

-The pain hasn’t been bad enough.
-If you have tried to get sober you have likely experienced negative consequences from drinking or using.
-It may be relationship trouble, trouble with the law, endangering the lives of loved ones, or depression and anxiety.
+- The pain hasn’t been bad enough.
+If you have tried to get sober, you have likely experienced negative consequences from drinking or using.
+It may be relationship trouble, trouble with the law, endangering loved ones’ lives, or depression and anxiety.
 If you keep using it will get worse.
 Sometimes the pain has to be unbearable before sobriety feels like the only choice.

-You have FOMO (fear of missing out).
-The irony of this one is that while you are worried about missing out on a concert or a party, your addiction is causing you to miss out on life.
+- You have FOMO (fear of missing out).
+The irony of this one is that while you are worried about missing out on a concert or a party, your addiction causes you to miss out on life.
 You are likely missing relationships with friends and family, relationships at work, or your dream job or vacation.

-Poor me syndrome.
-This turns into pour me another drink.
+- Poor me syndrome.
+This turns into pouring me another drink.
 Feeling sorry for yourself because you can’t drink like normal people is a great excuse to drink or use.
 Sobriety requires you to accept you can’t drink or use and that drinking or using is not an option.